bhavin04890/rhdp-pxe/docs/source/cli-based-labs/autopilot-cli.rst

 .. code-block:: shell

-  oc get pvc -n pg1
+  oc get pvc -n fio

 You've just configured Portworx Autopilot and observed how it can perform automated capacity management based on rules you configure, and be able to "right size" your underlying persistent storage as it is needed!